Ai Accountant

 Light touch tooling to streamline

 Automation accelerates detection and resolution.
-Bulk ingestion processes hundreds of bills, GSTIN validation runs automatically, bank reconciliation highlights missing invoices, and dashboards show missing invoice aging and deferred ITC.
+Bulk ingestion processes hundreds of bills.
+GSTIN validation runs automatically.
+Bank reconciliation highlights missing invoices.
+Dashboards show missing invoice aging and deferred ITC at a glance.

-1. AI Accountant for Indian businesses, automates bill extraction, detects GSTIN mismatches, flags bank transactions without bills, performs PO matching, tags missing invoices, reconciles GSTR-2B with ITC deferral tracking, and provides audit ready dashboards, syncing with Zoho Books and Tally.
+1. AI Accountant for Indian businesses: automates bill extraction, detects GSTIN mismatches, flags bank transactions without bills, performs PO matching, tags missing invoices, reconciles GSTR-2B with ITC deferral tracking, and provides audit ready dashboards syncing with Tally.

-2. QuickBooks, automated invoice tracking and reminders with vendor management features, GST workflows may require localization.
+2. QuickBooks: automated invoice tracking and reminders with vendor management features.
+GST workflows may require localization for India specific compliance.

 Practical artifacts